The Palace Theatre, Swansea- a history of variety (in production 2022)

 or phone or SMS me, Paul on 07973 298359

-The Palace is being renovated in 2022-23, so this film will be released to coincide with the re-opening.
+The Palace is currently being renovated and this film will be released to coincide with the re-opening in 2024

 If you, any family or friends have memories about their experiences at the Palace and are willing to share, please get in touch below